ahmetbahadiryilmaz/socketioandroidclient/README.md

 # socket.io-android-chat

 This is a simple chat demo for socket.io and Android.
-You can connect to [https://socket-io-chat.now.sh](https://socket-io-chat.now.sh) using this app.
+i just fixed the compability for android 10 and above  from main project

 ## Installation